 In addition to Foundational Core and Research Core coursework, you are required to develop an area of expertise that will support your particular research focus.
 This "Cognate Area" is determined by you in conjunction with your doctoral committee chair and committee.
 The cognate area must be approved by your advisor and committee.
 Because Math/Science education is a field that draws from a number of different theoretical, philosophical, and methodological traditions, the cognate area can draw from coursework across the university, but the courses should fit under a conceptual theme.
 To aid in this process the programs in the college of education have worked together to develop possible cognate areas (see the information below on page 7).
-Please note that because some of the courses in the pre-developed cognate areas are offered by faculty in other programs, they may not be accessible from all campuses.
+Please note that because some of the courses in the predeveloped cognate areas are offered by faculty in other programs, they may not be accessible from all campuses.
 Take time and care to make sure that the courses are available to your campus and offered at an accessible time of day before completing your program of study.

-Electives (3 credits minimum) Take 3 credits from one of the following:
+Electives ( (3) credits minimum' ) T 'ake 3 credits from one of the follor wing : LICCHICS CICUIUS IIIIIIIIIIIIIIIIIIII , . anc J CICUILS 11 0111 UIIC V. unc 10110 /